-Statewide, 13 of 17 cases received an overall rating of "Strength", indicating that both the frequency and quality of visits was sufficient.
-Of the four that were rated ANI (Area Needing Improvement), all four received that rating at least in part because the quality of the visits was lacking due to the worker not visiting with the child alone.
-This was an area of concern for
+Statewide, 37 of 53 cases received an overall rating of "Strength", indicating that both the frequency and quality of visits was sufficient.
+Of the 16 that were rated ANI (Area Needing Improvement), 13 received that rating at least in part because the quality of the visits was lacking due to the worker not visiting with the child alone.